-Child's s Name: Birth Date: Grade (Last Name) (First Name) (M.I.)
-Parent/ /Guardian Name (Last Name) (First Name) (N Unaccompanied Youth ("Yes" or "No") Curren at Address Teleph none Number:(If phone # not available, phone number of someon ne who can be contacted an d their relationship, if any).
-Inform nation provided on this form is confidential.
-1. Homeless Status a.
-Do you live in any of these following situ sharing the housing of other persons due a similar reason (example: evicted from in a motel, hotel, campground or sin adequate accommodations in emergency or transitional shelters or shelters or transitional housing shelter or have a primary nighttime residence that used as a regular sleeping accommodatio in cars, parks, public spaces, abandoned train stations, or similar settings None of the above. b.
-How long do you anticipate living in curre to loss of housing, e home, cannot afford nilar setting due to such as domestic v agency is a place not design for humans d buildings, substance housing, etc.) lack of alternative iolence or homeless aned for or ordinarily dard housing, bus or 2.
-School Most Recently Attended School: (School Name) Dates of Attendance: Grade level when last attended: City) (State) 3.
-Eligible for any of these educational and school and Special Education (IDEA) If yes, please is services previously provided: dentify disability as nd special education
+Child's Name: Birth Date: Grade (Last Name) (First Name) (M.I.)
+Parent/Guardian Name (Last Name) (First Name) (M.I.)
+Unaccompanied You th Current Address Telephone Number: who can be contacted and their relationship, if any).
+Information provided on this form is confidential.
+Homeless Status a.
+Do you live in any of these following situa tions? sharing the housing of other persons due to a similar reason (example: evicted from housing a motel, hotel, campground or similar adequate accommodations in emergency or transitional shelters sure shelters or transitional housing shelter or a have a primary nighttime residence that is used as a regular sleeping accommodation in cars, parks, public spaces, abandoned train stations, or similar settings None of the above. b.
+How long do you anticipate living in current stations. ome, cannot afford hous lar setting due to lack ch as domestic violen gency s a place not designed for humans buildings, substandard sing, etc.) k of alternative ace or homeless for or ordinarily 2.
+School Most Recently Attended School: (City) (State) Grade level when last attended: 3.
+Eligible for any of these educational and school re □ Special Education (IDEA) If yes, please ide services previously provided : lated activities and serv

-Article STUDENTS Homeless Policy No. 5 HEP For □ English Language Learners (ELL) □ Gifted □ Voca □ Other 4.
-Possible Barriers to Education □ No Birth Certificate □ No immunizations or other med □ No School Records □ Transportation □ School Selection □ Other issues/barriers 5.
-Requested Services and Activities to be Provided by Hone Obtaining or transferring records necessary for enrolling Emergency assistance related to school attendance Expedited evaluations Transportation Clothing to meet a school requirement Early childhood program Tutoring or other instruction Before/after-school, mentoring, summer programs Referrals for medical, dental, or other health services Referral to other programs/services Assistance with participation in school programs Parent education related to rights/resources Coordination between schools and agencies Counseling Addressing needs related to domestic views Staff professional development/awareness Other Other nt □ School supplies onal support 6.
-Placement a.
-School placement requested by parent/guardian or r unaccompanied youth: 1 D () C D
+- □ English Language Learners (ELL) □ Gifted □ Vocational Education - \Box Other

+Possible Barriers to Education 4.

+- □ No Birth Certificate □ No immunizations or other medical records - □ No School Records □ Transportation □ School Selection - □ Other issues/barriers

+5. Requested Services and Activities to be Provided by Homeless Student Program

+- □ Obtaining or transferring records necessary for enrollment - □ Emergency assistance related to school attendance - □ Expedited evaluations - □ Transportation □ Clothing to meet a school requirement □ School supplies - □ Early childhood program □ Tutoring or other instructional support - □ Before/after-school, mentoring, summer programs - □ Referrals for medical, dental, or other health services - □ Referral to other programs/services - □ Assistance with participation in school programs - □ Parent education related to rights/resources - □ Coordination between schools and agencies - □ Counseling □ Addressing needs related to domestic violence - □ Staff professional development/awareness - □ Other

+6. Placement

+- School placement requested by parent/guardian or unaccompanied youth: a.

-Reason(s) for Request: on(s) for Request:
+- Reason(s) for Request: b.

+- c.
-Name of "School of Origin"

-(School of Origin means the school that the child attended when permanently housed or the scho in which the child was last enrolled). iool
+- Name of "School of Origin" (School of Origin means the school that the child attended when permanently housed or the school in which the child was last enrolled).

-Enrollment Date
+- Enrollment Date

-Has student been withdrawn?
+- Has student been withdrawn?

-If so, what was the withdraw date?
+- If so, what was the withdraw date?

+- d.
 Distance from:

-i.
+- i.
 Residence to the school of origin (miles):

-ii.
+- ii.
 Residence to the school requested (if not school of origin):